The secret to removing organic carpet stains is peroxide, and you’re about to learn more about it than you ever wanted to know.

 One time, I had an enterprising customer place a laundry basket over a large urine stain I’d just hosed down with peroxide.
 The basket allowed plenty of light in, but it kept her pets away from the treated area.
 I thought that was pretty genius.

-If you still see the stain after the peroxide has dried, apply more.
+If you still see the stain after PSR has dried, apply more.
 Just make sure the carpet is dry.
 Repeated applications without letting the carpet dry in between will soak the carpet and underlying pad.
 It’s not the end of the world, but it could take days to dry, which isn’t ideal.

 It’s possible that some stains simply won’t come out.
-If a stain stops responding to peroxide after two or three applications, it’s probably permanent.
+If a stain stops responding to PSR after two or three applications, it’s probably permanent.
 Admit defeat, put on your most comfortable robe and slippers, grab a pint of ice cream and binge watch Friends on Netflix.
 At this point, that’s really your only option.

 When Not To Use Peroxide